kentbrew/tootski/dev/src/testing.md

 # Testing

-- Tootski is currently testable in Chrome, Firefox, and Microsoft Edge; Safari will have to wait until we are out and stable.
+- Tootski is currently testable in Chrome and Firefox; while it is not yet on the Microsoft Edge or Opera web stores, the Chrome version should side-load and work.
+Safari will have to wait until we are out and stable.
 - While Tootski may potentially work on mobile devices, we're concentrating on desktop only for now.

 ## Setup